raspberrypilearning/getting-started-with-guis/en/step_15.md

     selected="M", horizontal=True, grid=[1,2], align="left")
     ```

-    Let's look at this more closely:
+    Let's look at this code more closely:
-    - `app` tells the buttons that the app is their boss.
+    - As before, `app` tells the `ButtonGroup` that the app is the boss.
     - `options` is a list of options which will appear as buttons.
-Each option is also a list that contains the text which will appear and a hidden value associated with that option.
+Note that each option is itself a list containing the button label and a hidden value associated with that option.
+(You will find out later what the hidden value is useful for.)
-    - `selected` tells the buttons which one is selected to begin with.
+    - `selected` tells the `ButtonGroup` which button is selected to begin with.
-    - `horizontal` tells the buttons to display in a horizontal line.
+    - `horizontal=True` tells the `ButtonGroup` to display in a horizontal line.
-    - `grid` is where these buttons will be placed on the grid.
-    - `align` says to position the buttons on the left of the grid square.
+    - As with other widgets, `grid` specifies where the `ButtonGroup` will be placed on the grid, and `align="left"` positions the `ButtonGroup` on the left of the grid square.

-    We have also added another `Text` widget in `[0,2]` to explain what the buttons are for.
+- You can also add another `Text` widget in `[0,2]` to explain what the `ButtonGroup` is for.

 - Press <kbd>F5</kbd> to run your code.
-You should see the buttons.
-The 'Middle' option should be selected when the program begins, and you should be able to switch between the options.
+You should see three buttons: the 'Middle' option should be selected when the program begins, and you should be able to switch between the options.

     ![Button Group demo](images/button-group.png)